Frameworks to Design Approximation Algorithms for Finding Diverse Solutions in Combinatorial Problems: Applications of the framework

 \section{Applications of the framework}

 To complete the description of approximation algorithms based on our framework, we need to develop top-$k$ enumeration algorithms for specific problems.
-In what follows, we design top-$k$ enumeration algorithms for matchings, common bases of two matroids, and interval schedulings.
+In this section, we design top-$k$ enumeration algorithms for matchings, common bases of two matroids, and interval schedulings with cardinality $r$.

-Our top-$k$ enumeration algorithms are based on a well-known technique used in~\citep{Lawler:MS:1972} (also discussed in \citep{Eppstein:EA:2008}).
+Our top-$k$ enumeration algorithms are based on a well-known technique used in~\cite{Lawler:MS:1972} (also discussed in \cite{Eppstein:EA:2008}).
 The key to enumeration algorithms is the following \textsc{Weighted Extension}.

 \begin{definition}[\textsc{Weighted Extension}] Given a finite set $E$, a set of feasible solutions $\mathcal X \subseteq 2^E$ as a membership oracle, a weight function $w'\colon E \to \mathbb R$, and a pair of disjoint subsets $\mathit{In}$ and $\mathit{Ex}$ of $E$, the task is to find a feasible solution $X \in \mathcal X$ that satisfies $\mathit{In} \subseteq X$ and $X\cap \mathit{Ex} = \emptyset$ maximizing $w'(X)$ subject to these conditions. \end{definition}